Change Started

 Villagers were encouraged to grow food crops like turmeric and ginger, partially as an alternate source of income, and also because these aromatic spices ward off rodent raids.

-Rodent outbreaks associated with bamboo flowering are not restricted to Mizoram, instead, it regularly occurs in the nearby Indian states of Arunachal Pradesh, Assam, Manipur, and Nagaland as well as in countries like Laos, Japan among others.
+Rodent outbreaks associated with bamboo flowering are not restricted to Mizoram, instead, they regularly occur in the nearby Indian states of Arunachal Pradesh, Assam, Manipur, and Nagaland as well as in countries like Laos, Japan among others.

 Wrapping Up